ropensci/roweb3/content/blog/2025-08-15-csidnet-agm/index.md

 - Language obstacles (e.g., lack of documentation in local languages)
 - Infrastructure obstacles (e.g., limited access to hardware or internet)

-{{< figure src = "barriers.jpg" alt = "The session attendees around a table reflectiong and sharing about barriers and obstacles to engage to open science and research software development" caption = "Session attendees and host during the Chalk Talk discussion">}}
+{{< figure src = "barriers.jpg" alt = "The session attendees around a table reflectiong and sharing about barriers and obstacles to engage to open science and research software development" caption = "Session attendees and host during the Chalk Talk discussion.
+Photos by: Natthaphon Sakulvanaporn (BangkokVDO)">}}

 This open and honest exchange revealed a wide range of barriers.
 It also underscored the importance of initiatives that address equity and access in research infrastructure.